 What is blood pressure?

-Blood pressure is the pressure that your blood puts on your arteries.
+It is the pressure that your blood puts on your arteries.
 The heart pressure can influence this at the rate at which your heart pumps and the elasticity of your arteries.
 Blood pressure is measured in a machine which measures your systolic and diastolic pressure numbers.

 When your heart beats, the blood in your circulatory system puts pressure against your arterial walls.
 This pressure refers to your systolic blood pressure reading.
 Below 120 is a normal reading and above 140 could mean that you have hypertension.